MikeZ2001/MikeZ2001/README.md

 </p>

-## Neutone
+## Neutone - iOS App

-Neutone is an app designed specifically for makeup artists and anyone looking to find the perfect foundation match for their skin undertone.
+Neutone is an iOS app designed specifically for makeup artists and anyone looking to find the perfect foundation match for their skin undertone.
 This app uses a machine learning model to accurately detect the skin undertone.With Neutone, users can take a simple photo and receive as result their skin undertone.
 This eliminates the guesswork and frustration often associated with finding the perfect shade of makeup, saving time and money in the process.
 Whether you're a seasoned makeup artist or a beauty enthusiast, Neutone is the right tool for you.

 The app is being developed following the CBL process with my team composed by 3 developers , 1 designer and 1 project manager.
 I was one of the developer of the team and I also followed the design process.
 At the beginning of the project we knew 0 about the topic and this helped us to have no bias.
 We started from a desk research to know more about the topic and then we interviewed and direct observed make-up artist while they were doing their job.
 From our research we found out that their main struggle was to find the skin undertone of their client.
 So with our product we we want to support make-up enthusiasts and make up artist to find their skin undertone with simple steps.